Ulyanov-programmer/multitool/sources/scripts/observerTools/README.md

       // Override the delay before launching the Observer action in milliseconds.
       timeoutBeforeStart: 0,

-      // Override the function that will be executed when the file is being observed. functionOnView(observerEntry: IntersectionObserverEntry) {},
+      // Override the function that will be executed when the element is being observed. functionOnView(observerEntry: IntersectionObserverEntry) {},
     },